p3t/spring-cursorpaging/README.md

 [![Java CI with Gradle](https://github.com/p3t/spring-curserpaging/actions/workflows/build.yml/badge.svg)](https://github.com/p3t/spring-curserpaging/actions/workflows/build.yml)

-# Spring Data Support for Cursor based Paging
+# Spring Data repository support for cursor based paging

-Library supporting an efficient way for paging with large data sets and avoiding counting all records with each page.
+_Spring-CursorPaging_ is a library, supporting an efficient way of creating pages of large data sets, by avoiding performance issues of DBMS and Spring Data build-in paging concepts.

 # Introduction
 Cursor based paging is an alternative to the page/offset based paging provided by Spring and SQL.
-It eliminates the need to provide an offset or a page-number which can cause a lot of load on a database in case of very large amount of records in a table.
+It eliminates the need to provide an offset or a page-number which can cause a lot of load on a database in case of a large amount of records in a table.
 It also avoids the often not needed total count query per page.

-This is done by defining a "cursor", which identifies the page by one or more unique attributes of the record and by ordering the records (s. detail concept below).
+In order to avoid the DBMS internal fetch of the former records, the page start is defined by a "cursor", created by one or more unique attributes (ideally they should be indexed columns) and by ordering the records by this attributes (s. detail concept below).
+A page can then queried by an expression like:

-# Considered Requirements

-- The implementation should follow the repository concept from spring data.
+`select * from records r where r.attribute(s) > cursorposition order by r limit page-size`.

+In order to facilitate this paging strategy this library wants to blend into the repository concept of Spring Data, providing a respective repository-facet interface.

+# Features provided by Spring-CursorPaging

+- Query of pages of records by cursor position without limit/offset via JPA
+- Filtering of records:
+    - by arbitrary attributes (equals, like, in, greater-than, less-than)
+    - with and/or-conditions
+    - with ignore-case (equals, like, in)
-- Ordering by arbitrary columns should be possible.
+- Ordering by multiple attributes
-- A filtering mechanism should be provided
-- Total count of records is not part of the page response and not executed while retrieving the page
-- No SQL limit/offset and no DB-cursor should be used
+- Custom filter rules based on the JPA criteria API
+- On request total-count calculation and caching or the result
-- State is/can send to the client and returned to the server for the next page (stateless behaviour)
+- Reversing the page request to get the previous page (content)
+- Serialization of the page request for stateless server-client communication
+- Encryption of the serialized request to avoid information disclosure

 # Quickstart / how to use it

 Please check also the example/webapp sourcecode and README, as well as the courserpaging-jpa-api/README.md.

-## Include the cursorpaging library in you maven pom / build.gradle
+## Include the Spring-CursorPaging library in you maven pom / build.gradle

 There are two dependencies: